uchicago-cs/chiventure/docs/actions.md

 When an action is requested on an item, these conditions

 must be met in order for an action to be successful.
 When the action is successful<br>
-there are potential effects that can occur. <br>
+there are potential effects that can occur.

 **Effects**: